No Mercy / No Malice: The End of the Blockbuster

 Paramount's new CEO, who envisions a next-generation studio that leverages cloud computing, AI, and other digital tools, likely won't waste any time in tackling Hollywood's bloat.

-As Jerry Cardinal, whose Redbird Capital helped finance the $8 billion Paramount deal explained, this is not a nice-to-have.
+As Jerry Cardenal, whose Redbird Capital helped finance the $8 billion Paramount deal, explained, this is not a nice-to-have.
+This is a need-to-have moment in Hollywood.

 You have a balkanized situation between technology and content, between Silicon Valley and Hollywood.

-Ellison isn't just motivated by the fact that the attendees are much hotter at Canned Lions than Dreamforce.
+Ellison isn't just motivated by the fact that the attendees are much hotter at Canned Lions than DreamForce.

 With access to a seemingly infinite pool of capital, he sees an opportunity to meld the best of the tech and entertainment worlds.

-The younger Ellison will rely on former Oracle CEO Safra Katz and Scale AI chief financial officer Dennis Cinelli, both now paramount board members, as well as former Meta and Google executive Dane Glasgow, who will lead product vision and strategy.
+The younger Ellison will rely on former Oracle CEO Safra Katz and Scale AI chief financial officer Dennis Cinelli, both now paramount board members.

 First comes consolidation, then comes efficiencies.